-The Bonanza Ledge Mine at Barkerville Mountain is BGM's most prospective asset in the short-term.
-The company received a positive pre-feasibility study for Bonanza Ledge in September 2009 (updated in June 2013), and on April 23rd, 2015, announced the completion of Phase I test mining, with 91,234 tonnes processed at a head grade of 8.66 grams per tonne, yielding 23,726 ounces and a total recovery of 93.4%.
+The Bonanza Ledge Mine at Barkerville Mountain is BGM's initial production unit.
+On April 23rd, 2015 BGM announced the completion of Phase I test mining via open pit, with 91,234 tonnes processed at a head grade of 8.66 grams per tonne, yielding 23,726 ounces and a total recovery of 93.4 %.

 Barkerville Mountain - Bonanza Ledge Section (Looking Northwest)